Skip to main content Skip to accessibility

 • their address

-• the type of fraud you think they're committing including the benefit you believe they are receiving
+• the type of fraud you think they're committing, including the benefit you believe they're receiving

-Make sure you're not being watched when you're filling in this form, and that any printed out copies of the form are kept safe.
+Make sure you're not being watched when you're filling this form.
+Keep printed out copies safe.

 You should complete a separate form for each person you suspect.